The Surprising Truth About Full-Time Travel

 2. We take mini-vacations

-Since we discovered that full-time travel does not mean full-time vaca, we have gotten into the habit of taking short side trips.
-These give us a chance to be tourists.
-We stay in hotels, eat all our meals in restaurants, and spend our days exploring new locations.
+Since realizing that full-time travel isn’t the same as full-time vacation, we’ve made a habit of taking short side trips.
+These little getaways let us embrace our inner tourists—we stay in hotels, eat every meal at restaurants, and spend our days exploring new destinations.

-Some of our favorite side trips include ten days in Prague, several stays at Aquaworld in Budapest, where we lulled the days away in their thermal baths, and indulging in luxurious hotels in Eger and Lillafured, Hungary.
+Some of our favorite side trips include ten busy days in Prague, multiple stays at Aquaworld Resort Budapest, where we relaxed in the thermal baths, and trips to luxurious hotels in Eger and Lillafüred, Hungary.

-3. We spend a lot of time travel planning
+3. We spend a lot of time planning

-All of our moving around and taking side trips means we spend a lot of time analyzing Airbnb listings and hunting for affordable flights.
-Not our idea of fun.
+All our moving around and side trips mean we spend a lot of time scouring Airbnb listings and hunting for affordable flights—not exactly our idea of fun.

 4. It can be hard to decide where to go